The Plains in Fauquier County, Virginia — The American South (Mid-Atlantic)

 Erected by Civil War Trails.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Campaign of Second Manassas (approx. 0.2 miles away); Number 18 School (approx. 3.1 miles away); a different marker also named Campaign of Second Manassas (approx. 4.3 miles away); Thoroughfare Gap (approx. 4.3 miles away); a different marker also named Thoroughfare Gap (approx. 4.3 miles away); McClellan Relieved From Command (approx. 4.3 miles away); Salem (approx. 4.3 miles away); Mosbyís Rangers Disband (approx. 4.4 miles away).
+Campaign of Second Manassas (approx. 0.2 miles away); Number 18 School (approx. 3.1 miles away); Confederate Memorial (approx. 3.4 miles away); Heflin's Store (approx. 3˝ miles away); a different marker also named Campaign of Second Manassas (approx. 4.3 miles away); Thoroughfare Gap (approx. 4.3 miles away); a different marker also named Thoroughfare Gap (approx. 4.3 miles away); McClellan Relieved From Command (approx. 4.3 miles away).

 More about this marker.
-Caption under main Picture: “Crossing the Manassas Gap Railroad, and Alexandria and Warrington (sic) Turnpike, at White Plains;” so reads the incorrect caption to an engraving in the September 28, 1861, edition of Harperís Weekly.
-The mistake originated in the 1859 edition of the Nine-sheet Map of Virginia which misidentified the Plains and White Plains.
+Caption under main Picture: “Crossing the Manassas Gap Railroad, and Alexandria and Warrington (sic) Turnpike, at White Plains;” so reads the incorrect caption to an engraving in the September 28, 1861, edition of Harper’s Weekly.
+The mistake originated in the 1859 edition of the Nine-sheet Map of Virginia which misidentified The Plains as White Plains.

 The marker also features a small picture of John S. Mosby.